opennetworkinglab/aether-docs/onramp/devel.rst

 string ``"true"``.
 And in this example, we have declared our new chart to be version ``0.13.2`` instead of ``0.12.8``.

+Finally, while there are situations that require modifying full Helm charts, it is also possibly to simply substitute an alternative values override file for an existing chart by changing the ``core.values_file:`` variable in ``vars/main.yml``.

 Local Container Images
 ~~~~~~~~~~~~~~~~~~~~~~~~~